· Philipp Leser

 The process of defining the requirements of an AD system.

-In my experience, the process of designing a good AD system contains of several steps.
+In my experience, the process of designing a good AD system contains several steps.
 You may not be able to cover all these steps in order and to perfection.
 Mostly for reasons you can’t do anything about.
 But, like test coverage in software development, I think it is always good to try your best.

 1. The loss function.